root canal model dentist

 Root canals hurt no more than getting a deep filling, thanks to the technology available to endodontists and dentists today.

-Patients are awake during the procedure but get enough local anesthesia that they should feel no pain while they’re getting the root canal.
+Patients are aware during the procedure but get enough local anesthesia that they should feel no pain while they’re getting the root canal.

 How Much Are Root Canals?